shahroudy/advent_of_code/python/aoc2021/README.md

 In part 2, each step of a move will increase the needed fuel by one.

 ### Optimizations:
-* For part 2, we can pre-calculate the needed fuel for each distance value and store it in a list/dict.
+* For part 2, we can find the needed fuel analytically by using the formula for the sum of the first n integers: `n * (n + 1) // 2`.